CARITAS DIOCESE OF SALFORD (‘Caritas’) PRIVACY NOTICE

 We sometimes include publicly available geographic and demographic data in our analysis using third party software.
 Often this information is aggregated at postcode level and so cannot be used to identify individuals directly.
 Where it might apply to an individual – for example, a date of birth – we check that you have consented to the third party sharing your data.

-As Caritas is a charity that needs to raise funds, we are always grateful for any donation our supporters can give.
-Like the majority of other similar-sized UK charities we also build long-term relationships with individuals, private companies and family trusts and foundations that can support us with significant gifts, ensuring their donations make lasting positive change to the lives of the most vulnerable.
+As Caritas is a charity that needs to raise funds in order to support the people we serve, we are always grateful for any donation our supporters can give.
+Like the majority of other similar-sized UK charities, we also build long-term relationships with individuals, private companies and family trusts and foundations that can support us with significant gifts, ensuring their donations make lasting positive change to the lives of the most vulnerable.

-Our fundraising team organise regular events, can introduce individual donors to our programme and staff and (where possible) meet our partners and communities overseas, to see the difference their support is making.
+Our fundraising team organise regular events, can introduce individual donors to our programme and staff and (where possible) meet our partners and communities, to see the difference their support is making.

 As part of their work, our fundraising team may gather information about you from publicly available sources – for example, Companies House, the Electoral Register and the media – to help us to understand more about you as an individual and your ability to support Caritas.